HackerEarth/engineering.hackerearth.com/_posts/2015-01-27-making-comments-more-powerful.md

 Above single line of code renders complete comment list(including reply form) using [bigpipe](https://www.facebook.com/notes/facebook-engineering/bigpipe-pipelining-web-pages-for-high-performance/389414033919).
 Isn't it cool?

-One more reason I am calling our commenting system plug and play is that we can easily override most of the comments display logic, show comments differently on different pages.
+One more reason I am calling our comment system plug and play is that we can easily override most of the comments display logic, show comments differently on different pages.
 For example, comments appearing on a [note](http://www.hackerearth.com/notes/getting-started-with-the-sport-of-programming/) and [problem](http://www.hackerearth.com/problem/algorithm/big-p-and-math-15/) page needs to be shown differently based on the logic 'who is the moderator of the content'.
 This couldn't have been possible without django template [block tag](https://docs.djangoproject.com/en/1.7/ref/templates/builtins/#block).